-Level One (1) = Exemplary Behaviour Level Nine (9) = Behaviour that needs correction
+Level One (1) = Exemplary Behaviour Level Nine(9)=Behaviour that needs correction

 A student's behavioural level and number of behavioural merit and demerits will be included in each school report.
 Students are awarded merit points or demerit points by the House Patron (Years 7 to 12) and the class teacher (K to 6) to move the students along the behavioural levels.
 Consequences of poor behaviour, breaching the school rules, may result in a lunch detention, after school detention, within school suspension, out of school suspension, or expulsion.
 Each new student to the school and students entering Year 7 to 12 have their behavioural level set to level 5.
 Reaching behavioural level nine leads to an automatic suspension from school for up to a period of 5 days.
-If a student reaches behavioural level nine for a third time, he/she will be viewed as failing to meet the College's behavioural requirements and may have her/his enrolment withdrawn.
+If a student reaches behavioural level nine for a second time within a term, he/she will be placed on a student contracty.
+If the student does not abaide by the conditions and expectations set out in the contract the student will be viewed as failing to meet the College's behavioural requirements and may have her/his enrolment withdrawn and expelled from the college.